Leah1977/LSH_Electricians_MS1/README.md

 ### Result

 The site acted as expected and a modal appeared when I clicked on the call now button.
 The site acted as expected when I clicked on the submit button.
+Returns to home page after clicking on submit.
 The site acted as expected when I clicked on the close button, the modal closed and returned to the home page.

 ### Fix